 Lee Hill Trail:0.24 miles one way.
 Climbs a winding trail to the top of Lee's Hill, Robert E. Lee's command post during the battle, where an open-air exhibit shelter stands with information about the site.
 Trail begins at Driving Tour Stop 3.

 Bernard's Cabins Trail:0.88 miles one way.
-A trail through the woods to the location of slave cabins and an artillery position during the Battle of Fredericksburg.
+A trail through the woods to the location of cabins where enslaved people of the plantation lived and an artillery position during the Battle of Fredericksburg.
 Tour begins along South Lee Drive.

 North Lee Drive Trail:2.8 miles one way.
 A trail that weaves in and out of the driving tour road on North Lee Drive without informational signage.
 Download the trail map here.